 Certainly, Dead Snow is extremely gory and Tommy Wirkola does not fail to live up to expectation in that department.
 There are numerous scenes of characters having their intestines spilled, even one character hanging from the side of a cliff by her intestines, and a number of entertaining means of despatch.
 Ultimately, Dead Snow never offers too much that is different to the zombie basics.
 There seem an ample number of scenes that Wirkola could have built out into strong and harrowing suspense but these often seem hurried in an effort to get to the splattery punch line.
 The characters seem a singularly uninteresting bunch who fade into a blandly indistinguishable sameness.

 Tommy Wirkola made a sequel Dead Snow 2 (2014).

 Tommy Wirkola had previously appeared with Kill Buljo: The Movie (2007), a low-budget splatter-heavy parody of Quentin Tarantinos Kill Bill films.
-He subsequently went onto the horror mockumentary comedy Kurt Josef Wagle and the Legend of the Sea Witch (2010), the amazingly silly big-budget Hollywood film Hansel & Gretel: Witch Hunters (2013), Kill Buljo 2 (2013) and What Happened to Monday?
-(2017) set in an overpopulated dystopian future.
+He subsequently went onto the horror mockumentary comedy Kurt Josef Wagle and the Legend of the Sea Witch (2010), the amazingly silly big-budget Hollywood film Hansel & Gretel: Witch Hunters (2013), Kill Buljo 2 (2013) and Seven Sisters (2017) set in an overpopulated dystopian future.